Italian man accused of stealing unpublished books pleads not guilty in New York

 Assistant U.S. Attorney Daniel Nessim had called Bernardini an "overwhelming" flight risk, and said the defendant had asked law enforcement upon being arrested, in substance, 'I'm not a U.S. citizen, how could I be charged in the U.S?'"

-But the defendant's lawyer, Hannah McCrea, said Bernardini could stay with a friend in Manhattan's West Village, and his partner agreed to surrender his own passport for two months.
+But the defendant's lawyer, federal public defender Hannah McCrea, said Bernardini could stay with a friend in Manhattan's West Village, and his partner agreed to surrender his own passport for two months.

 "This is a very humbling experience" for the defendant, McCrea said.
 "He intends to take it seriously."